libgit2/pygit2/docs/install.rst

 libgit2 in various platforms, see https://libgit2.github.com/docs/guides/build-and-link/

-Once libgit2 is instaleld, deploying pygit2 should be a snap:
+Once libgit2 is installed, deploying pygit2 should be a snap:

 .. code-block:: sh